pauleppers/sqlalchemy-challenge/README.md

 ## Climate App

-Designed a Flask API based on the queries that you have just developed.
+Designed a Flask API based on the queries based on the above.

 * Flask used to create your routes.